 She has also developed expertise in preparing "freedom to marry" affidavits for couples seeking to marry abroad.

-In her spare time Caroline can generally be found wherever there are mountains.
-She is a regular hillwalker and climber (her enthusiasm for the latter perhaps compensating for technique...) and since 2006 has been an active member of SARDA Wales, the Mountain Rescue search dog team, involved in the training of search dogs by hiding for them and occasionally also participating in high-profile searches for missing people.
-She is a regular speaker about search dogs to local community groups all over Mid Wales, Shropshire and Herefordshire.
+In her spare time Caroline can generally be found in the outdoors.
+She is a regular hillwalker and climber (her enthusiasm for the latter perhaps compensating for technique...) and in the past has been an active member of SARDA Wales, involved in the training of search dogs.

-When not in the mountains or drying out wet kit afterwards, Caroline is interested in complementary health and therapies.
-She practises yoga and is a qualified Aromatherapist and Reiki Master Teacher.
-In the time left after that she is an enthusiastic world traveller, reader, cook and musician (performing and listening).
+She is a qualified Aromatherapist and Reiki Master Teacher.
+In the time left after that she is an enthsiastic world traveller, reader, cook and musician (performing and listening).

 "Practical advice that was fit for purpose, no attempt to run up costs"